edcarp/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > ## Listing the contents of a particular environment.
 >
-> List the packages installed in the `rnaseq-env` environment that you created in a
+> List the packages installed in the `machine-learning-env` environment that you created in a
 > previous challenge.
 >
 > > ## Solution
 > >
-> > You can list the packages and their versions installed in `rnaseq-env` using the
+> > You can list the packages and their versions installed in `machine-learning-env` using the
 > > `conda list` command as follows.
 > > ~~~
-> > $ conda list --name rnaseq-env
+> > $ conda list --name machine-learning-env
 > > ~~~
 > > {: .language-bash}
 > >